 This post is sponsored by 3M.
 All opinions are my own and additional products used in the project were selected by me.

-- ScotchBlue™ PLATINUM Painter’s Tape (for the baseboards)
+- ScotchBlue™ PLATINUM Painter’s Tape (for the metal doorframe)

-- ScotchBlue™ WALLS + WOOD FLOORS Painter’s Tape (for taping off the headboard)
+- ScotchBlue™ WALLS + WOOD FLOORS Painter’s Tape (for taping off the ceiling)

 - damp cloth for cleaning baseboards (if necessary)

 - screwdriver for unscrewing wall outlet plates (if necessary)

 - paint roller (I used a standard size for the walls and a smaller one for the door)

 - paint brush (I used a 2 inch wide short handle brush)